-Common Test includes the optional feature to use HTML style sheets (CSS) for customizing user printouts.
+Common Test includes an optional feature to allow user HTML style sheets for customizing printouts.
 The functions in ct that print to a test case HTML log file (log/3 and pal/3) accept Category as first argument.
 With this argument it's possible to specify a category that can be mapped to a selector in a CSS definition.
 This is useful especially for coloring text differently depending on the type of (or reason for) the printout.
 Say you want one color for test system configuration information, a different one for test system state information and finally one for errors detected by the test case functions.
 The corresponding style sheet may look like this: